Blue Gray USA

 John O’Brien, Blue Gray Staff — Coach O’Brien is another veteran who had dedicated much of his life to coaching and furthering the interests of high school players in baseball.
 Many of Coach O’Brien’s players have gone on to the college baseball ranks.
 The longtime head coach at Lynnfield High School (Mass.), Coach O’Brien has for many years served the Massachusetts Baseball Coaches Association (MBCA) as an Executive Board member and was the co-founder, along with Blue Gray National Director Steve Freker, of the MBCA’s highly-recruited Junior Select All-Star Game.
 Coach O’Brien also is a longtime coach in the Bay State Games Baseball circuit.

 Frank Carey, North Reading (ret.)
-HS coach — Frank Carey is in his first year of retirement after an illustrious, 47-year career as head coach at North Reading (Mass.)
-High School.
-Carey amassed 736 wins in his career and is the WINNINGEST H.S. coach in Massachusetts history.
+HS coach — Coach Frank Carey had an illustrious, 47-year career as head coach at North Reading (Mass.)
+High School and amassed 736 wins in his career as the WINNINGEST H.S. coach in Massachusetts history, before his retirement from active coaching.
 Many of Coach Carey’s own players and those he has directly assisted have gone on to the college and professional ranks.
 Coach Carey also is the co-founder of the Massachusetts Baseball Coaches Association (MBCA) Convention and Instructional Clinic, which brings college coaches from the around the country to interact and instruct MBCA members in many of the finer points of the game.
 Coach Carey is in the MBCA Hall of Fame as well as two National High School Halls of Fame, the BCA and the ABCA.
-Coach Carey plans on attending both of the New England events and possibly others this summer to lend a hand at the Blue Gray USA events.
+Coach Carey is a valued voice on the local, regional and national baseball circuit and is welcome at all the Blue Gray USA events.

-Carmine Cappuccio, (ret.)
-Chicago White Sox & Philadelphia Phillies organization — Carmine Cappuccio is a former four-time NCAA Division 2 All-America selectee and a retired, 10-season professional outfielder in the Chicago White Sox, Philadelphia Phillies and independent baseball, concluding his career with the Winnipeg Goldeyes in the 2002 season.
+Carmine Cappuccio, Chicago White Sox & Philadelphia Phillies organization — Carmine Cappuccio is a former three-time NCAA Division 2 All-America selectee and a retired, 10-season professional outfielder in the Chicago White Sox, Philadelphia Phillies and independent baseball, concluding his career with the Winnipeg Goldeyes in the 2001 season.
 A resident of Greensboro, N.C., Cappuccio has New England roots in the greater Boston area, a rare, three-sport (baseball, football, basketball) All-Scholastic at Malden (Mass.)
-High School before heading off to Rollins College in Winter Park, Fla., where he had a wildly successful collegiate career that led to a professional contract and event a U.S. Olympic Games tryout in 1992.
+High School before heading off to Rollins College in Winter Park, Fla., where he had a highly successful collegiate career that led to a professional contract and event a U.S. Olympic Games tryout in 1992.
 He spent six years in the Chicago White Sox organization after being drafted in the fifth round in 1992, and ended up with Terry Francona as his first-ever professional manager with the Single-A South Bend (Ind.)
 White Sox.
-Cappuccio also spent two seasons in the Phillies organization before spending the last few years in the independent circuit.
-Carmine will assist in operations with our North Carolina Invitational event this summer.
+Cappuccio also spent a seasons in the Phillies organization before spending the last few years in the independent circuit where he set franchise hitting recordls for the New Jersey Jackals and and the Goldeyes before his retirement.